neo-ngd/Hackathon/README.md

 # Hackathon

-NEO Blockchain hackathon list.<br/>*Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).*
+NEO Blockchain Hackathon list.<br/>*Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).*

 ### NGD Goal

 We believe that Hackathons and community led competitions can be very healthy for the growth of the ecosystem.

 ### Hackathon List